mariodavid/cuba-component-scheduled-reports/README.md

 * HSQLDB
 * PostgreSQL

+## Example usage

+To see this application component in action, check out this example: [cuba-example-using-scheduled-reports](https://github.com/mariodavid/cuba-example-using-scheduled-reports).

 ## Using the application component

 The `scheduled-reports` application component enriches the Reports main menu with ability to define `Scheduled Reports`.